-Course Number 658410 Ceramics Studio is a hands-on Art class.
-You work every day to

-Credit Type Elective create quality pottery works.
-You really need to be dedicated to

-Grade Level 11 12 Art to take this class.
-Ceramics Studio will provide you with a stimulating and challenging environment for artistic and

-Credit 1⁄2 credit intellectual growth.
-Your works and projects are yours, driven by

-Course Length Semester Course your particular thematic interests in ceramics.
+Ceramics Studio is a hands-on Art class.
+You work every day to create quality pottery works.
+You really need to be dedicated to Art to take this class.
+Ceramics Studio will provide you with a stimulating and challenging environment for artistic and intellectual growth.
+Your works and projects are yours, driven by your particular thematic interests in ceramics.

-Fee None

-Course Level General

-Meets Hathaway Fine Arts

-Success Curriculum

-Prerequisite Ceramics I & II, or

-Sculpture I 8 k II, or

-instructor ap proval